How to create a success in a crowded market with Belen Caeiro (Babbel)

 Finding difference and opportunity within similarity

 From Babbel's point of view, having established competitors was like jumping off the springboard that could actually help them overcome those challenges.
-It hinted that the market is already hungry for such a solution, suggested the right baseline for pricing, and allowed them to compare different marketing narratives.
+It indicated that the market was hungry for such a solution, provided a baseline for pricing, and allowed them to compare different marketing strategies.

 Teachers, not machines